mbutz/sonic-pi-midi-live-looper/README.md

 * **Setup Script** (`touchosc-live-looper.sps`) for setup and configuration.
 Conveniently I load this as a `snippet`, that's why the filename ends with ".sps".
 Snippets are so far an unsupported feature of Sonic Pi.
 See [here for more information](https://github.com/samaaron/sonic-pi/issues/587#issuecomment-131945899) about how to setup and use snippets.
 If you do not want to use snippets just load this file into a Sonic Pi buffer, adjust variables at the top and run it once.
 * **Initialisation** (`touchosc-live-looper-init.rb`) of the `touchosc` interface.
 * **Libray** (`touchosc-live-looper-lib.rb`)
 * **TouchOSC-layout**: The layout has been made for use on an Android smartphone (layout size 580x320 pixels).
 Do not unpack and edit this file manually but with touchosc editor available at: https://hexler.net/software/touchosc.
+Note: The layout contains an additional page with High- and Lowpassfilter for each of the recording tracks.

+## Arturia MiniLab mkII Live Looper

+The folder `arturia_live_looper` contains a midi version of the Live Looper that can be triggered using the Arturia MiniLab mkII Midi controller.

 ## Setup